-You’ll notice that I also opted for sweet potato fries because I loves me a sweet potato fry even though i’m obviously sweet enough.
+You’ll notice that I also opted for sweet potato fries because I love me a sweet potato fries even though I’m obviously sweet enough.

 This Burger is perhaps the best McMuffin you’ll ever have.
-It’s like a very tasty burger decided to eat a McMuffin and take it’s power as it’s own, what we have here…is the the brunch highlander… THERE CAN BE ONLY AS MANY WAS YOU WANT?!
+It’s like a delicious burger decided to eat a McMuffin and take its power as it’s own, what we have here…is the brunch highlander… THERE CAN BE ONLY AS MANY WAS YOU WANT?!

 Anyway here’s a breakdown of how it tastes.

-The dominant flavor here was that of breakfast.
-Scrambled egg, ketchup and turkey bacon are definitely what stand out however they mix well on bed of scrumptious juicy beef with a hash brown adding both texture and substance.
-The turkey bacon gave the smoked flavor i’m used to and if you hadn’t told me it wasn’t bacon then I wouldn’t have noticed, it just tasted like american style bacon and was packed with flavor.
+The dominant flavour here was that of breakfast.
+Scrambled egg, ketchup and turkey bacon are definitely what stands out however they mix well on a bed of scrumptious, juicy beef with a hash brown adding both texture and substance.
+The turkey bacon gave the smoked flavour I’m used to, and if you hadn’t told me it wasn’t bacon then I wouldn’t have noticed, it just tasted like American style bacon and was packed with flavour.

-If i had one criticism the burger could have benefited from more sauce to cut through the egg but i think that’s a preference thing on my part.
-However, I think they knew I needed some sauciness in my life because NYD introduced us to their home made chili sauces thus rendering my criticism mute in the best possible way.
+If I had one criticism, the burger could have benefited from more sauce to cut through the egg, but I think that’s a preference thing on my part.
+However, I believe NYD knew I needed some sauciness in my life because they introduced us to their homemade chilli sauces thus rendering my criticism mute in the best possible way.

-*NYD HACK* – if you’re a chili head then add the home made ‘NYD chili inferno’ sauce to your Brooklyn Brunch Burger.
+*NYD HACK* – if you’re a chilli head then add the homemade ‘NYD chilli inferno’ sauce to your Brooklyn Brunch Burger.
 The sauce escalates that burger to another level.
-Use the sauce to cut through the eggs and you won’t be disappointed, but be warned that sauce does pack a smokey tasty fiery punch.
+Use the sauce to cut through the taste of the eggs, and you won’t be disappointed, but be warned that sauce does pack a smokey tasty fiery punch.